HL7/CDA-ems-patient-care-report/README.md

   Release 3, Normative US Realm
   December 2022

+It is updated for the 2025 Errata edition.
+The document template was omitted from the publication; this edition addresses that issue.
+It also includes some non-substantive introductory text that was also omitted, and it enables hyperlinks for document navigation.

 ## CDAR2_IG_EMSPCR_R3_2022DEC

 The specification was prepared by Ockham Information Services, LLC under the guidance of the HL7 Clinical Interoperability Council Work Group.